sgalal/knights-tour-visualization/README.md

-# knights-tour-visualization
+# Knight's Tour Visualization

-Knight's tour visualization in C++ and JavaScript
+_Knight's tour visualization in C++ and JavaScript using divide and conquer algorithm._

-**Not** finished and it only supports numbers like 6, 8, 10, 14 and 24 yet.